⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 Is a UI kit for you?

 This consideration closely relates to the first one.
 Bootstrap has prebuilt components that speed up your development and give you repeatable and responsive design elements quickly and easily.
-Tailwind CSS does not have this, but it is worth noting again that the creators of Tailwind CSS do offer a UI kit called TailwindUI (but, as we mentioned, this is a paid optional extra and, unlike Bootstrap, is not included in the core offering).
+Tailwind CSS does not have this, but it is worth noting again that the creators of Tailwind CSS do offer a UI kit called TailwindUI — as we mentioned, this is a paid optional extra and, unlike Bootstrap, is not included in the core offering.

 UI kits can be great; they offer you speed and reusability.
 But they can also limit what you can achieve with your design.
-This is because UI kits only have so many components within them and because your design needs to utilize these components, you're limited by the number of ways they can be rearranged.
+This is because UI kits only have so many components within them, and because your design needs to utilize these components, you're limited by the number of ways they can be rearranged.
 It would help to consider this trade-off when choosing between Tailwind CSS and Bootstrap.

 It is also worth mentioning, though, that just because Tailwind CSS doesn't include a UI kit from the get-go, you could always create one for your project using it; then you would get the benefit of a UI kit and the flexibility of Tailwind CSS at the same time.